An Ordeal in Prague | National Review

 “Politics makes strange bedfellows,” I remark to Kolar.
 “Yes, it does,” he agrees.
 Then again, the Nazis and the Soviets did start the war together, with their pact.

+Kolar notes that the extremist demonstrators at the Konev statue had some interesting company, some interesting supporters: members of the Czech parliament; a spokesman for President Zeman; Russian diplomats.

-In September 2019, having had enough, Prague 6 decided to remove the statue and place it in a museum of the 20th century, to be built later.
-A monument to the Prague uprising would go up in Konev’s place.
+Finally, in September 2019, having had enough, Prague 6 decided to remove the Konev statue and place it in a museum of the 20th century, to be built later.
+A monument to the Prague Uprising would go up in Konev’s place.

 Russian officials reacted furiously, accusing Kolar and other responsible parties of reviving fascism.
 One Russian minister called Kolar a “gauleiter,” which is to say, a Nazi proxy or stooge.
 There was equal fury from Putin-friendly Czechs, who used the same language as the Russians.

-Note: Editor’s Note: Below is an expanded version of a piece published in the current issue of National Review.